 • Bottle warmers

 • Berkeley colouring and puzzle book with pencils

 • Children’s books and board games

-Each of our 210 rooms, including 63 suites, offers a refuge from the rush of the city from the moment you arrive.
+Each of our 190 rooms, offers a refuge from the rush of the city from the moment you arrive.
 Each, individually designed, is a study in urbane comfort with simple, beautiful details effortlessly combined.
 Individually chosen furniture, luxurious fabrics, bathrooms of Italian marble and original artworks abound.

 Our suites are sweeping, expansive spaces, created by the world’s most accomplished interior designers with room for dining and entertaining, pow-wows and parties.
 Full of personal touches, they’re versatile enough to be moulded to your individual requirements.
 To complete the scene, those with an outdoor terrace command panoramic views across London.

 • The Blue Bar’s award-winning barmen work their magic on a comprehensive list of seasonally inspired and classic cocktails.
 Inked in the little black books of those in the know, the Blue Bar is a favourite with both our neighbours and friends from afar.
 Inspired by the bespoke blue of this beautiful room, the cocktails are categorised by colour – green, yellow, red and blue – according to the mix.
 Delicious light plates on the menu are the perfect, easygoing accompaniment.

 • The Berkeley Bar & Terrace : From a vintage champagne tucked away in a French cellar to the single malt secrets poured down through generations, every drink at The Berkeley Bar & Terrace has a tale to tell.
 Continuing our celebration of craftmanship is the bar itself – carved plasterwork, coral tones and curved edges set an elegant scene, with wooden accents that were hewn from a single tree.
 Then there’s the alfresco Terrace, the insider’s outpost.